-- standard documentation for recording of assessment results

-- marking materials

-- a question bank

-example questions and guidance documents to facilitate independent assessors to prepare for and carry out their questioning
+- standard documentation for recording of assessment results - marking materials - question bank - example questions and guidance documents to facilitate independent assessors to prepare for and carry out their questions.

 EPAOs must ensure any reasonable presentation requirements are in place e.g., IT with presentation facilities.